massive-oss/mcover/README.md

 At runtime, MCover will automatically log code execution blocks to MCoverRunner.

-Once your unit tests (or other code) has completed executing, call MCoverRunner.printResults() to generate code coverage metrics:
+To generate the results call the static report method once your unit tests (or other code) have completed:

-	var result:String = mcover.MCoverRunner.printResults();
+	mcover.MCoverRunner.report();

+By default these are sent to a generic PrintClient that traces output to screen.

+You can add additional custom clients to the runner if required:

+	mcover.MCoverRunner.instance.addClient(new mcover.client.PrintClient());

+### Coverage Reports

 The current output provides a basic percentage breakdown of code blocks that have been executed:

 	MCover COVERAGE: 75% (12/16 code blocks executed)

-To also include  a list of all missing code blocks in the report, set VERBOSE_OUTPUT to true;

-	mcover.MCoverRunner.VERBOSE_OUTPUT = true;
+It also provides summaries for individual classes and packages within the class path.